 \subsection{Mutual information in the steady state}

-We turn to investigate mutual information during mixed non-unitary dynamics.
-In Fig.~\ref{fig:MixEvo_mutinf_square}, we plot the time evolution of mutual information on square lattice.
+We turn to investigate mutual information during mixed nonunitary dynamics.
+In Fig.~\ref{fig:MixEvo_mutinf_square}, we plot the time evolution of mutual information on the square lattice.
 The unitary background still plays a role of the population of mutual information, and a weak signature of a linear dispersion of the entanglement propagation can be observed.
-However, due to the non-unitary operations, the plane-wave like behavior of the mutual information is destroyed.
-Instead, it spreads in the spatial space very weakly (but fast), and no reflection located at the boundaries.
-As a result, different from the unitary case, the non-unitary dynamics flows to a steady state without oscillations of entanglement entropy in time domain.
+However, due to the nonunitary operations, the plane-wave-like behavior of the mutual information is destroyed.
+Instead, it spreads in the spatial space very weakly (but fast), and no reflection is located at the boundaries.
+As a result, different from the unitary case, the nonunitary dynamics flows to a steady state without oscillations of entanglement entropy in the time domain.

-We further consider various lattice geometries, including honeycomb and Lieb lattices.
+We further consider different lattice geometries, including honeycomb and Lieb lattices.
 In Fig.~\ref{fig:Mix_mutinf_other}, we show the scaling of mutual information for the steady state.
-Instead the two-point correlation, here we consider the mutual information between two unit cells $I({\rm{unit \ cells}})$, which contains nearest two sites for honeycomb and three for Lieb lattice.
+Instead of the two-point correlation, here we consider the mutual information between two unit cells $I({\rm{unit \ cells}})$, which contains nearest two sites for the honeycomb lattice and three for the Lieb lattice.
 For mutual information between two strips $I({\rm{strips}})$, we choose the subsystem size to be $2 \times L$ to make sure that the unit cells are not cut apart.
-We find that both honeycomb and Lieb lattices give the same scaling behavior of mutual information with the square lattice, with $I({\rm unit \ cells}) \sim 1/L^3$ and $I({\rm strips}) \sim 1/L$.
-This supports that the underlying quasi-particle picture is universal for different lattice geometries.
+We find that both the honeycomb and Lieb lattices give the same scaling behavior of mutual information as the square lattice, with $I({\rm unit \ cells}) \sim 1/L^3$ and $I({\rm strips}) \sim 1/L$.
+This supports that the underlying quasiparticle picture is universal for different lattice geometries.